8 Places You Didn’t Know Had Hidden Cameras

 Is there such a thing as privacy anymore?
 You probably didn't realize that these 8 seemingly innocent spots have hidden cameras watching you.

 You probably know your bank’s branch has security cameras watching to make sure thieves don’t steal your account information, but not all cameras are used for good.
 Thieves can hide cameras under fake covers that have tiny holes to record through, like the ones found in 2017 in London ATMs.
 Those cameras record you as you punch in your PIN.
 Most ATMs are safe from the hidden cameras, but if you notice anything fishy that looks like the machine could have been tampered with, pick another place to withdraw cash.
-Don’t miss this other sneaky way hackers can steal ATM information from far away.

 Your child’s school bus